aws-samples/data-perimeter-helper/prerequisites/dph/dph_principals.md

     ]
 }
 ```

-You then need to add the following statements depending on which data source you use, AWS IAM Access Analyzer or AWS Security Hub.
+You then need to add the following statements if you use as a data source AWS IAM Access Analyzer or AWS Security Hub.

 ### 4.a If the variable `external_access_findings` is set to `IAM_ACCESS_ANALYZER`
 ```jsonc